My name is Aurelie Richards and I am a counsellor,

 These are some identities with which I lead, not to encamp myself into categorization but rather locate myself socially and dynamically:

-Writer, educator, beekeeper, witch, performer, community builder, gardener, wounded healer.
-I am a Jewish woman with trans experience, living in Germany.
-I’m Cherokee from my grandmother and therefore Indigiqueer (though I did not grow up on Reservation).
+I’m an educator, coach, beekeeper, animist, community builder, gardener, neurodivergent / intuitive healer.
+I am a woman with trans experience.
+I’m Cherokee from my grandmother (though I did not grow up on reservation).
 I have long been an advocate for queer rights, trans community building, and domestic violence prevention, especially in rural and small-town contexts.

-I’m also a coach who works with individuals, groups, NGOs, and businesses wanting to integrate mindfulness and somatic coaching into their lives and organizations.
+As a coach/trainer I work with individuals, groups, NGOs, and businesses wanting to develop intentional leadership, smoothly navigate change management, develop robust inclusion and equity programmes, as well as integrate mindfulness and trauma-informed somatic coaching into their lives and organizations.

 We are free to change the world and start something new in it.—Hannah Arendt